The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 STRING .get_header_encoded()

-Get the header of the JWT token as a JSON string that is base64url encoded.
+Get the JWT header as a JSON string that is base64url encoded.

 Arguments: None